cloud-gov/cg-site/_docs/ops/runbook/upgrading-aws-es.md

 5. Go back to the overview of the Elasticsearch Domain and click the Upgrade History Tab to see the results of the check.
 {% asset es-migration-3-results.png alt="Go back to the overview of the Elasticsearch Domain and click the Upgrade History Tab to see the results of the check." %}

 AWS will show the progress of the upgrade.
 Check every now and then to see when the upgrade finishes.
-When it does, let the customer that it is done.
+When it does, let the customer know that it is done.